We recognise that managing fisheries and marine resources works best when it is in the hands of local communities.

 We currently work across three zones along Madagascar's west coast which together include more than 50 communities, 25,000 people and a total marine area of 5,853 square kilometres - equivalent to 820,000 football pitches.

 This approach is quickly gaining momentum among communities, government authorities and conservation agencies throughout Madagascar and the Western Indian Ocean region.
 Despite their notable successes, many of these pioneering grassroots conservation initiatives are being developed in isolation.
 We network communities in order to facilitate peer-to-peer learning between Madagascar's 36 LMMAs and promote broader uptake of this effective model.

-The success of these temporary fishery closures inspired the formation of the Velondriake Association, uniting Andavadoaka and 24 surrounding villages to create a management and zoning plan, and outlawing destructive fishing practices throughout 750 square kilometres of ocean.
-The Velondriake LMMA includes six permanent marine reserves safeguarding coral reefs, seagrass beds and mangrove forests, as well as numerous temporary fishery closures and sites for sustainable community-based aquaculture.
+The success of these temporary fishery closures inspired the formation of the Velondriake Association, uniting Andavadoaka and 25 surrounding villages to create a management and zoning plan, and outlawing destructive fishing practices throughout 678 square kilometres of ocean.
+Today the Velondriake LMMA includes six permanent marine reserves safeguarding coral reefs, seagrass beds and mangrove forests, as well as numerous temporary fishery closures and sites for sustainable community-based aquaculture.

-ManjaboakaLocated just south of Velondriake and based around the village of Ambatomilo, Manjaboaka is an LMMA that is following in the footsteps of its northern neighbour.
-Since 2010, villages in the area have been establishing temporary fishery closures and working to reduce destructive fishing practices.
+ManjaboakaLocated just south of Velondriake and based around the village of Ambatomilo, the Manjaboaka LMMA is following in the footsteps of its northern neighbour.
+Since 2010, four villages in the area have been establishing temporary fishery closures and working to reduce destructive fishing practices.